-Riders above the age of 18 are not required to wear helmets in Colorado.
-However, if the motorcycle operator or passengers are under 18, they must wear DOT-approved helmets.
+Colorado is helmet law state, however, riders above the age of 18 are not required to wear helmets in Colorado.
+If the motorcycle operator or passengers are under 18, they must wear DOT-approved helmets.
 Helmet use is suggested as they can protect riders from traumatic brain injury in a collision.

 What Is Colorado Eye Protection Law?

 In Colorado, some form of eye protection is required for all riders, drivers, and passengers.
 While the best eye protection comes from a visor on a helmet, goggles or eyeglasses with lenses made from safety glass or plastic are also acceptable.
 A windshield alone is not considered adequate eye protection.

 Although not legally mandated, Curtis Walton does recommend the following protective gear for riders: